expo/expo/docs/pages/guides/using-sentry.md

 ### Self-hosting updates?

-If you're self-hosting your updates (this means you run `expo export` instead of `expo publish`), you need to:
+If you're self-hosting your updates (this means you run `npx expo export` instead of `expo publish`), you need to:

 - replace `hooks.postPublish` in your **app.json** file with `hooks.postExport` (everything else stays the same)
 - add the `RewriteFrames` integration to your `Sentry.init` call like so: